Apprehentice/apprehentice.github.io/_posts/2016-11-04-gamedev-perspective.md

 large, unmanageable heaps... but at least they were independent heaps.

 The heaps I'd produced had plugs and sockets thrown about, just waiting to be adapted to Behaviour Machine's blackboard.
-It probably could have hooked it all up, too, except that I ran into one fatal question: How do I save my data for when I inevitably need to close and relaunch my game?
+I probably could have hooked it all up, too, except that I ran into one fatal question: How do I save my data for when I inevitably need to close and relaunch my game?